sushmita212/Stock_Volatility_Predictor/README.md

 * For the LSTM model we engineer price-based features, rolling price based features), volume-based features, trading range and technical indicators such as Relative Strength Index (RSI), Bollinger Bands, and Moving Average Convergence Divergence (MACD).

 # Feature Selection
+For the LSTM model we perform feature selection using multicolinearity anlysis, and predictive power for the target (rolling volatility).